 You shouldn't stop at creating a list of goals, however; you want to work to identify what you truly value in life.
 From there, you will be able to make sure your goals align with the things you value in life.

 This is almost always an ongoing process.
 Life is ever-changing and throwing curveballs at you, which will almost certainly lead to changes in your goals and values.
-Reaching every goal you set is not the importance; rather, making sure your actions align with goals and your goals align with your values is what will lead to long-term success.
+Reaching every goal you set is not the important part; rather, making sure your actions align with goals and your goals align with your values is what will lead to long-term success.

 2. Figure out where your money is going